kammitama5/kammitama5.github.io/_posts/2017-10-12-Thursday-October-12th.md

   conference that focuses on Craftsmanship.
 It is a one-day conference of talks, and on the second day, we have a day of a code!
 I'm really excited and feel quite fortunate to be a part of this event this year!

+- I'll be sure to document my experience of the event, and of course, my progress/ learning!

+## WSA - Santa Monica Bay chapter

 - So..we were featured in WSA (Women's Sailing Association)'s magazine for the past race!